 Paying a monthly or annual premium – the fee you pay for your coverage – can feel like a burden.
 Purchasing permanent life insurance early is one of the best ways to lock in the most affordable pricing.
 “Age is the primary driver of cost in life insurance,” Devine says.
 “The younger you are the more affordable it is.”

 If you’re on a budget, ask your advisor about term life insurance.
 This type of insurance refers to a shorter-term plan that provides coverage over a fixed period of time.
 This could be five, 10, 20 or more years.
 “If you’re young and healthy, your premiums could be as little as $30 a month,” Devine notes.
 “That’s a small price to pay for financial security.”

 Term life insurance typically costs less upfront.
 It’s important to remember that your rate isn’t locked in for life.
 Instead, it increases during every renewal period.
-That’s why many term policies come with a convertibility feature that lets you upgrade to permanent life insurance.
+That’s why many term policies come with a feature that lets you upgrade to permanent life insurance.
 Permanent insurance provides lifelong protection, usually at a fixed rate.

 Sometimes, people see this money as a way of covering off the cost of their funeral.
 It can certainly do that.
 But you’ll also want to consider other financial needs your family may have to deal with when you’re gone.
 Ask yourself:

 “Your family may rely on you for various living expenses.
 For example, a mortgage or tuition,” Devine says.
 “The right life insurance plan can leave them with enough money to cover those expenses and any outstanding debts.”

 Your life insurance coverage needs depend on your individual debts and income levels, Devine says.
 And unless you and your partner have the same income, you likely need different plans.
-A pair of personalized policies ensure both you and your partner have the right coverage level.
-That way, you’re not paying a premium for “over-coverage” – more coverage than you truly need.
+A pair of personalized policies help ensure both you and your partner have the right coverage level.
+That way, you’re not paying a premium for over-coverage – more coverage than you truly need.